Head-to-head comparison between these modern panel providers!

 - GridPane – only NGINX.
 Which is fine for most sites, IMO.

-- GridPane – is faster!
+- GridPane – is slightly faster!
 Right away with just blank default installs….comparing RC-NGINX to GP-NGINX, I could see that GridPane was clearly faster.
 I was shocked about RunCloud’s performance to be honest; I was expecting more from their NGINX-only stack.
 Sure, I could have done more testing and tried more complicated configurations but that was enough for me.
 Do note that GridPane’s stack has caching activated right off the bat whereas RunCloud doesn’t.
 GridPane’s stack has way more load capacity as well.

 - RunCloud – has everything you need.